Bedrock Design System

 Select.OptionPermalink to: Select.Option

-Props extend from the HTML option element(external link), with the omission of className, style, aria-labelledby and aria-label.
+Props extend from HTML Option Element(external link), with the omission of className, style, aria-labelledby and aria-label

 NameTypeDescriptionDefaultRequired